Cost of Living

-Rental costs in Vancouver are quite affordable, typically ranging between $600-$1000/month depending on where in the city you choose to live.
+Rental costs in Vancouver typically range between $800-$1200/month depending on where in the city you choose to live.
 The beauty of Vancouver as a city is in its urban neighbourhoods, each of which has its own character.
 Our students live all over the city - from the convenience of on-campus apartments, to nearby Kitsilano and the eclectic buzz of Commercial Drive - finding their own niche wherever they feel most at home.

 Vancouver has an excellent public transit system and your UBC student fees cover monthly transit passes.
 The 99 B-line connects UBC with Commercial Drive (at the opposite end of the city) with a steady stream of buses throughout the day, especially during peak hours.

-Although the actual costs of living varies considerably between individuals, living costs typically range from $15,000-$19,000 per year, the largest variable being the cost of housing.
+Although the actual costs of living varies considerably between individuals, living costs typically range from $17,000-$21,000 per year, the largest variable being the cost of housing.
 The table below breaks down estimated costs for major living expenses based on a typical graduate student sharing an apartment.
+This analysis was based on the data provided by the UBC Faculty of Graduate and Postdoctoral Studies.
+For a personalized cost of living calculation visit their website: https://www.grad.ubc.ca/prospective-students/tuition-fees-cost-living/co... (for Ph.D. students "tuition" should be deselected)

 This table provides a reasonable idea of how much you should expect to spend on an annual basis to live in Vancouver while pursuing graduate studies at UBC.
 Our stipend exceeds these costs (although the details do depend on the specifics of your situation) and allow for some additional disposable income.